medic/cht-docs/content/en/contribute/code/core/dev-environment.md

 CouchDB execution differs depending on whether you're running CHT 3.x or 4.x.
 Follow the instructions in one of the sections below.

-If you are using a MacBook with the new Apple silicon chips (M1, M2 etc, with the ARM architecture) skip to the [CouchDB Setup in 4.x for Apple Silicon Chip](#couchdb-setup-in-4x-for-apple-silicon-chip) section in CouchDB Setup in CHT 4.x.

 #### CouchDB Setup in CHT 3.x

 Note this will run in the background and store its data in `/home/YOUR-USER/cht-docker`.
 The login for your CHT instance will be `medic` and the password will be `password`: